reversed-coffee/reversed-coffee.github.io/src/content/posts/2024-08-29-Typosquatting.md

 Wait, did I just say the website is secure?
 Yes, the website is secure in the scope of confidentiality.
 In this case, though, typosquatting is an attack on integrity, not confidentiality.
 Hold on, what's the difference between integrity and confidentiality?
-Integrity asssures that the website you are visiting is the website you intended to visit.
+Integrity assures that the website you are visiting is the website you intended to visit.
 In this case, it's not even close.

 So, yes, the typosquatted website is indeed secure.
 The website is secure in the scope of confidentiality.
 HTTPS ensures